quxflux/sorting_network_cpp/README.md

 ## Limitations
 * Depending on the implementation of the comparator the performance advantage of a sorting net compared to a regular sorting algorithm (e.g. `std::sort`) may diminish or even result in worse performance.
 This can be seen in the [interactive benchmark results overview](https://raw.githack.com/quxflux/sorting_network_cpp/master/doc/data_explorer.htm) for the data type `Vec2i Z-order` which causes in most cases all variants of sorting networks being outperformed by `std::sort` (see [src/benchmark.cpp](src/benchmark.cpp) for the implementation of the aforementioned data type).
 * msvc will fail compiling larger `insertion_sort` networks in certain (unknown) configurations with `fatal error C1202: recursive type or function dependency context too complex`

+## Development notes
+* A pre-push [githook](https://git-scm.com/docs/githooks) is available in [.githooks](./.githooks/) which will automatically create the single header implementation.
+To enable the hook execute
+`git config --local core.hooksPath .githooks` in the repository directory (python required)

 ## References / Acknowledgements
 * ["A Sorting Problem"](https://dl.acm.org/doi/pdf/10.1145/321119.321126) by Bose et al.